These are true stories the Project workers have collected from the teachers and students using the project material.

 Violence to Values

 A third grade teacher in the center of El Salvador had a very difficult group.
 They were vulgar and violent by adult standards.
 She could barely teach them anything.
-Then they started studying Vital Values with Jesus and their behavior has changed.
+Then they started studying the student books and their behavior has changed.
 She says that they have done a 360 and are now showing more of Jesus love each day.
 The principal is excited to see how the parents (prostitutes and market workers) will slowly change as their children bring home the Word of God.

 Thank you for bringing Jesus to me!